stardustai/docs-api/src/en/datasets/sync-upload.md

 ---
 title: 'Upload Dataset'
-description: 'This page will help you get started with uploading a dataset zip file to Rosetta, TODO.'
+description: This page will help you get started with uploading a local dataset zip file to Rosetta synchronously, the file size should be less than 100MB, and you need to put the files according to [File tree](#file-tree).
 api:
   method: POST
   url: /dataset/upload/sync